walkiisun/M5Dot/README.md

     To start listening to messages and writing them to a database, you will need to download the "Server" folder.
 This folder contains the files that will listen for messages from the broker and write them to a database.

-     on the server and run the following command:
+    Once downloaded on the server, run the following command:

     ```
     python3 MQTT_Reciever.py
     ```

+    This program will begin listening for messages from the broker and writing them to a database.

 3. **Pick which program you want to run and upload it to the M5 Stick-C.** For more information head to the [M5 Stick-C folder](https://github.com/walkiisun/M5Dot/tree/main/M5%20Stick-C).